LGBTQ+ Editors Association

 Mentors have the opportunity to give back to the editing profession, create a vibrant pipeline of LGBTQ+ editors and publishing professionals, and nurture new editors and one another in their career journeys.
 Mentorship is also a key way mentors can build a lasting legacy in a publishing industry and wider editorial landscape that has given our communities so much but also has a long way to go toward equity and inclusion.

-We offer group mentorship office hours as well as one-on-one mentorship options.
-Participation is free and open to all current LGBTQ+ Editors Association members.
+Participation in the mentorship program is free and open to all current LGBTQ+ Editors Association members.

 Mentorship program coordinator: Dr. Cathy Hannabach (channabach@proton.me)